LumingSun/ML4DB-paper-list/README.md

 * PreQR: Pre-training Representation for SQL Understanding (SIGMDO 2022)
 * From BERT to GPT-3 Codex: Harnessing the Potential of Very Large Language Models for Data Management (VLDB 2022)
 * A survey on deep learning approaches for text-to-SQL (VLDBJ)
+* GAR: A Generate-and-Rank Approach for Natural Language to SQL Translation (ICDE 2023)
 =================
 ## Stargazers over time